|Haseley Manor, Arreton, Isle of Wight, PO30 3AN.

 All sorts of disasters can occur between booking your wedding and the actual day.
 It is worth considering covering your non returnable costs with insurance.
 This is available from any insurance broker.

 We will try to make your wedding day perfect.
 Please advise us of any worries, problems or queries beforehand so that if possible they can be sorted before your big day.
-We can be contacted on 01983 865420.
-If there is nobody in, then leave a message and we will return your call as soon as possible.

 We hope that you will choose Haseley Manor for your wedding.